Self-Publishing Tips

 UPDATE: I recently added a Blog page to my website.
 Now all I need to do is come up with interesting content for it.

 Speaking of blogs, some authors swear by blog tours.
 It’s apparently a thing.
 Be aware, however, that blog tours are not free.
 In fact, they have essentially priced me out of the market.
-If it’s an avenue you would like to explore, start here.
+If it’s an avenue you would like to explore, Google is your friend.

 Seek Out Reviews

 There are (free) sites that review self-published books.
 Please don’t ever pay for a review!
 Savvy readers will spot a paid review immediately and your stellar reputation will be tarnished.
 And it’s kind of sleazy.
-Here is a jump-off list of review sites.
+Here is a comprehensive list of book reviewers for all genres, courtesy of BookSirens.

 Book Contests